corefixhq/docs/docs/web-cicd-integration.md

 ## Bring Your Own Model

 If you provide `--openai-api-key`, you must also specify `--model`.
-Otherwise DeepTraq uses its own SaaS model rotation with no extra configuration.
+Otherwise CoreFix uses its own SaaS model rotation with no extra configuration.

 ```bash
 # Using your own key — model is required